wp-plugins/wpsso-plm/readme.txt

         * address

 <blockquote>
-<p><a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> plugin (version 2.7.2 and up) is required to use the WPSSO PLM extension.
+<p><a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> plugin is required to use the WPSSO PLM extension.
 You can use the <em>Free version</em> of WPSSO PLM with either WPSSO Free or Pro, but the <a href="http://surniaulula.com/extend/plugins/wpsso-plm/">WPSSO PLM Pro version</a> requires the use of <a href="http://surniaulula.com/extend/plugins/wpsso/">WPSSO Pro</a></strong> as well.</p>
 </blockquote>

 == Installation ==